zghariissac-pentest/penetration-testing-/reconnaissance/cheat-sheet.md

-# Reconnaissance A-to-Z — Advanced Professional Guide
+# Reconnaissance A to Z , Advanced Professional Guide

 **Purpose:** A comprehensive, professional, and advanced reference for reconnaissance (OSINT + network/service discovery) aimed at experienced penetration testers, red teamers, and security researchers.
-Practical, methodical, and safety-aware , with a touch of tasteful humor to keep late-night recon sessions from becoming tragic. 😏
+Practical, methodical, and safety-aware.

 ---

-## Executive summary
+## summary

 Reconnaissance is the foundation of every successful engagement.
 Well-executed recon reduces wasted effort, raises the signal-to-noise ratio of findings, and reveals high-value paths that blunt brute-force approaches.
 This document covers the full lifecycle of recon: